spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

         elif user_input == "2":
             self.display_end_message()
-            return

         else:
             print("Invalid input.
 Try again.\n")
             time.sleep(2)
             self.display_welcome_message()
 ```
-This method dispalys a welcome message and promtps the user to pres either 1 or 2.
-The coe then checks the input and runs the appropriate methods, in this case either the display_available_workouts() method or the display_welcome_message() method.
+This method dispalys a welcome message and promtps the user to press either 1 or 2.
+The method then checks the input and runs the appropriate methods, in this case, either the display_available_workouts() method or the display_welcome_message() method.
+I also wrote the display_end_message() method.
 ```
     def display_end_message(self):
         print("Program terminated.
 See you next time!")
         exit()
 ```
 The display_end_message() method simply displays a message to the user and terminates the program.
+Next, there was the display_available_workouts() method.
 ```
     def display_available_workouts(self):

         # get the available workouts from the database
         valid_ids = self.database.print_available_workouts()

-        print("Enter the database id numer to select it.\n To exit, press 'E'")
+        print("Enter the workout id number to select it.\n To exit, press 'E'")

         user_input = input()

         if user_input in valid_ids:
-            self.selected_workout = user_input
+            self.selected_workout = int(user_input)

         elif user_input == "e" or user_input == "E":
             self.display_end_message()